atgu/ukbb_pan_ancestry/website/docs/per-phenotype-files.md

 ### Meta-analysis fields

+:::note
+All meta-analyses were only performed on variants that were not flagged as `low_confidence` for a given population.
+As described below in **Population-specific fields**, per-variant `low_confidence` status is specific to each ancestry-trait pair.
+:::note

 `af_meta`: Alternate allele frequency from meta-analysis across populations for which this phenotype was GWASed. **NOTE: This field only appears in files for quantitative phenotypes.**

 `af_cases_meta`: Alternate allele frequency in cases from meta-analysis across populations for which this phenotype was GWASed. **NOTE: This field only appears in files for binary phenotypes.**